Slack vs Discord: Everything You Need to Know

 While Slack’s Free plan is highly limited and insufficient for most users’ needs, running a server on Discord is practically free and comes with all the core features.

-Slack’s Free plan mainly exists to give you a taste of what it’s like to collaborate in the app.
-(The website itself says that the Free plan is the best way to “try Slack”.)
+Slack’s Free plan mainly gives you a taste of what it’s like to collaborate in the app (the website itself says that the Free plan is the best way to “try Slack”).

-And, no matter the size of your business, you will have to transition to a paid plan eventually.
+No matter the size of your business, you will eventually have to transition to a paid plan.

-Moreover, the Free plan only allows for 1-on-1 video and voice calls.
+Moreover, the Free plan only allows for 1-on-1 video and audio calls.

 Slack's pricing